-Students may register in person, by mail, by email at register@atlantic.edu, by fax or online.
+Students may register online, in person, by mail or by email at register@atlantic.edu.
 It is important that all students seek the aid of a faculty member, advisor or counselor in course selection.
-Unemployed persons (tuition waiver) and SAGES (Senior Adults Gaining Education and Stimulation) may register on a tuition-free, space-available basis, in person at any campus on the last business day before the start of the semester or session.
+Unemployed persons (tuition waiver) and SAGES (Senior Adults Gaining Education and Stimulation) may register on a tuition-free, space-available basis, in person at any campus or online on the last business day before the start of the semester or session.